aineshdas1/MAT496_capstone_project/README.md

 * [DONE] Step 3: Agent Development (Analyst Creator): Build the node responsible for generating specific culinary personas based on user input.
 * [DONE] Step 4: Tool Integration: Implement `TavilySearch` and `WikipediaLoader` tools and the logic for generating search queries.
 * [DONE] Step 5: Graph Logic (Interview Loop): Construct the core `StateGraph` that manages the cycle of questioning, searching, and answering.
-* [TODO] Step 6: Reporting Engine: Implement the logic to synthesize distinct agent interviews into a cohesive final guide.
+* [DONE] Step 6: Reporting Engine: Implement the logic to synthesize distinct agent interviews into a cohesive final guide.
 * [TODO] Step 7: Visualization: Develop a Colab-compatible HTML dashboard to render the final output and research statistics.